10th May, 2023

-The first inspection will be once the scaffold has been erected.
-This inspection will usually be recorded in the form of a handover certificate.
-After this inspection is passed, the scaffold is safe to use.
-Regular inspections are then needed every week the scaffold is in use or likely to be in use until it is removed from the site.
+Regular inspections are routinely needed every week the scaffold is in use or likely to be in use - until it is removed from the site.

-If the scaffold has not been inspected for a period of more than 7 days, no one should be allowed to use the scaffold.
+If the scaffold has not been inspected for more than 7 days, no one should be allowed to use the scaffold.